-For both implementations the results are shown in Tables I and II.
-The results shown, are a mean of 5 different problem instances, for each problem size (which is determined by $|P \cup N|$, see Section II.
+For both implementations the first set of results is shown in Tables I and II.
+The results shown are an average of 5 different problem instances for each problem size, which is determined by $|P \cup N|$, see Section II.
 To gather results, the generator was used to generate 5 instances of the problem for each row.
-Then, both solvers were used in the same machine (Intel(R) Core(TM) i7-4710HQ CPU @ 2.50GHz (8 CPUs), 2.5GHz, 16384MB RAM), with the same conditions (Windows 10 Home 64bit), to run the tests.
-Considering that the solution will run online (in idle CPU time), and that a suboptimnal solution will also reduce heavilly the network trafic, by introducing a time window to compensate residual variance.
-We established a limit of 60s, which was considered acceptable for the solvers to find a feasible solution in a real case.
+Then, both solvers were used in the same machine (Intel(R) Core(TM) i7-4710HQ CPU @ 2.50GHz (8 CPUs), 2.5GHz, 16384MB RAM), with the same conditions (Windows 10 Home 64-bit), to run the tests.
+We established a limit of 60s to run the tests, which was considered acceptable for the solvers to find a feasible solution in a real case.
 Another limit was the number of nodes used in the experiences.
 With a number of nodes in the order of 100, and a time window of 8 hours, both solvers were unable to give a response to most cases.
-Given the complexity stated, and given the fact that in real cases the number of nodes normally does not exceed 30, 50 nodes was the limit used for the tests.
+Given the complexity stated, and the fact that in real cases the number of nodes normally does not exceed 30, 50 nodes was the limit used for the tests.

 The quality of the solutions found is mostly given by the second column, which represents the constraint of minimizing the burst times at the Network Level.
-As we can see (Table II), the SICStus Prolog implementation shows the best results for the most relevant quality factor.
-In the third column, the summation of all the buffer sizes is lower in the OptaPlanner implementation (Table I).
-During the tests, we observed in the logs that the OptaPlanner was much more slower walking the search tree.
+As we can be seen in Table II, the SICStus Prolog implementation shows the best results for the most relevant quality factor.
+In the third column, the sum of all the buffer sizes is lower in the OptaPlanner implementation (Table I).
+During the tests, it was observed in the logs that the OptaPlanner was much slower traversing the search tree.
 Regarding all the columns, a clear tendency to worst results is obvious along the table, but in the last line of both tables, a sudden improvement in the variance occurs.
-This behavior enforces the NP-Completeness nature of this kind of problems.
-In every row of both tables in which a Solution time of 60 seconds is found, that row matches a sub-optimal solution.
-Since both solvers were programmed to stop at 60 seconds, mostly the solutions are not optimal.
-The sub-optimal solutions found are feasible in a real case, even if the variance between call times is not zero, because the gap is heavily
+This behaviour enforces the NP-Completeness nature of this kind of problems.
+In every row of both tables, in which a Solution time of 60 seconds is found, that row matches a sub-optimal solution.
+Since both solvers were programmed to stop at 60 seconds, most solutions are not optimal.
+Sub-optimal solutions are feasible in a real case, even if the variance between call times is not zero, because the gap is heavily reduced.
+The